 If you’re on a fixed-term tariff, the standing charge is fixed for the length of the contract.
 If you’re on a default tariff covered by the energy price cap, suppliers can amend it throughout the year as long as your charges don’t go above the cap Ofgem sets.

 It's best to contact your supplier for personalised information on your tariff.
 That's because different factors also affect how much suppliers charge.
 This includes where you live, how you pay (prepayment, direct debit or standard credit) and your type of energy meter.

 Your energy usage will affect your total bill too.

-Here you can see the average level set for a dual fuel customer with typical usage by payment method.
-The charts also show the cost elements influencing the cap.
+Here you can see a breakdown of the cost elements influencing the cap we set.
+The charts reflect the current average cap for a dual fuel customer with typical usage by payment method.